Using Erd\H{o}s's methods to study Yorke's problems: Bifurcation Laws for Diffeomorphisms

-In other words, $B_k(S)$ is a "moduli space" of possible bifurcation diagrams.
-At this point we remark that given a diagram $\Gamma\in B_k(S)$, in general $\pi^{-1}(\Gamma)$ includes infinitely many curves in $F_k(S)$ - if only because given a curve $f_t:S\to S$ in $F_k(S)$ we can usually generate infinitely many conjugate copies of it in $F_k(S)$.
-Furthermore, due to the known involvement of period-doubling cascades in the formation of Horseshoes, many colored graphs in $B_k(S)$ are expected to include infinitely many components (see \cite{KY4} for the details).
-To continue, given a smooth, closed manifold $S$ of dimension $d>2$, let $G_{k,d}$ denote the collection of all possible colored graphs satisfying the following (see Figures \ref{fig3}, \ref{fig4} and \ref{fig5}): \begin{itemize} \item If $\Gamma\in G_{k,d}$, every vertex of $\Gamma$ has degree at most $k+2$. \item Recalling we identify the Orbit Indices $1,-1$ and $0$ with the colors blue, red and green (respectively), the graphs of $G_{k,d}$ are colored s.t.
-Theorem \ref{indexinvariance} is satisfied. \item Depending on $d$, the colorings of graphs in $G_{k,d}$ also obey the bifurcation rules dictated by Propositions \ref{rules2}, \ref{rules3} and \ref{rules4}. \end{itemize}
+The main conclusion from the discussion above is that in order to study the bifurcations of periodic orbits for one-parameter families in $F_k(S)$ it would suffice to study the graphs in $B_k(S)$.
+Unfortunately, this approach is too naive to work, even in low dimensions - specifically, the bifurcation diagram of a one-parameter family of surface diffeomorphisms $f_t:S\to S$, $t\in(0,1)$ may well depend on the isotopy class of, say, $f_{\frac{1}{2}}$ (for a survey of these ideas, see \cite{Bo}).
+As such, one probably cannot hope to begin developing a general theory based on the $B_k(S)$, $j\geq1$ alone.
+To deal with this difficulty, we instead consider a family of graphs $G_{k,d}$ which, even though it is possibly larger than $B_k(S)$, can be analyzed easily.
+To do so, let $G_{k,d}$ denote the collection of all possible colored graphs satisfying the following (see Figures \ref{fig3}, \ref{fig4} and \ref{fig5}): \begin{itemize} \item If $\Gamma\in G_{k,d}$, every vertex of $\Gamma$ has degree at most $k+2$. \item Recalling we identify the Mallet-Yorke Indices $1,-1$ and $0$ with the colors blue, red and green (respectively), the graphs of $G_{k,d}$ are colored s.t.
+Theorem \ref{indexinvariance} is satisfied. \item Depending on $d$, the colorings of graphs in $G_{k,d}$ also obey the bifurcation rules dictated by Propositions \ref{rules2}, \ref{rules3} and \ref{rules4} (respectively). \end{itemize}

-In other words, $G_{k,d}$ is the collection of all colored graphs which could be created by the admissible bifurcation rules in $F_k(S)$, when treated abstractly as "recipes" for creating bifurcation diagrams.
-As such, due to the local nature of these definitions (i.e., being defined by local bifurcations of periodic orbits) it is easy to see $G_{k,d}$ depends \textbf{only} on the dimension of $S$.
-Therefore, from now on, we ignore the dependence on $S$ and write only $G_{k,d}$ - by definition, for every closed, smooth $S$ of dimension $d$ we have $B_k(S)\subseteq G_{k,d}$, which implies:
+Thus, $G_{k,d}$ is the collection of all colored graphs which could be created by the admissible bifurcation rules in $F_k(S)$, when treated abstractly as "recipes" for creating bifurcation diagrams.
+It is easy to see that by definition, for every closed, smooth $S$ of dimension $d$ we have $B_k(S)\subseteq G_{k,d}$.